-Within the Department of Neuropsychology at the Kennedy Krieger Institute, we offer predoctoral internship training in the Department of Neuropsychology with special emphasis on assessment of children who are deaf or hard-of-hearing.
+Within the Department of Neuropsychology at the Kennedy Krieger Institute, we offer doctoral internship training with special emphasis on assessment of children who are deaf or hard-of-hearing.

-This position is a specialized rotation within the Institute’s larger internship training program in Professional Psychology.
+This rotation is within the Institute’s larger internship training program in Health Service Psychology.
 The internship program is fully accredited by the American Psychological Association.

 The objective of the training experience is to provide advanced training in outpatient neuropsychological assessment of children who are deaf or hard-of-hearing, as well as children with a wide range of central nervous system disorders.
 Recommendations from evaluations seek to ameliorate the impact of brain impairment on cognitive, social, emotional and educational functioning.
 In addition, interns have opportunities for experiences with consultation to medical and school personnel, behavior and family therapy.